Patentability: United States

 Under United States patent law, inventorship is also regarded as a patentability criterion.
+It is a constitutional requirement, since the language of the US Constitution authorizes "the exclusive Right to their ...
+Discoveries" to Inventors only.
+The most significant implication of this requirement, which makes the US practice different from all other countries, is the fact that only actual people-inventors (and not their employer) can apply for a US patent.
+For this reason, patent applications filed via the Patent Cooperation Treaty often have two sets of applicants: the physical individuals for the US, and the legal entity (employer) for all other countries.

-It is a constitutional requirement.
-Congress's ability to grant patents is authorized only for the inventor.
-This was confirmed by case law: "Inventorship is indeed relevant to patentability under 35 U.S.C. § 102(f), and patents have in the past been held unenforceable for failure to correctly name inventors in cases where the named inventors acted in bad faith or with deceptive intent."
+The requirement to list actual human inventors was further confirmed by case law: "Inventorship is indeed relevant to patentability under 35 U.S.C. § 102(f), and patents have in the past been held unenforceable for failure to correctly name inventors in cases where the named inventors acted in bad faith or with deceptive intent."

+Another difference between the practices of the United States Patent and Trademark Office (USPTO) and other patent offices is the requirements for non-obviousness and for inventive step.
+Although both requirements have the same purpose to prevent patent issuance for routine improvements/modifications (rather than for true inventions), the practical analyses of these criteria are based on different rules and sometimes result in different outcomes (see Inventive step and non-obviousness for more details).

 Details on patentability in the U.S. can be found in the Manual of Patent Examining Procedure or MPEP.
-This is published by the United States Patent and Trademark Office (USPTO) and is the reference manual used by both patent examiners and patent agents/attorneys.
+This is published by the USPTO and is the reference manual used by both patent examiners and patent agents/attorneys.
 Chapter 2100, in particular, gives a comprehensive overview of the standards for patentability, a discussion of the related case law, and guidance on how to overcome an examiner's rejection of a given set of claims.

 In the United States, the patent grant is presumptive, e.g. a patent shall issue unless the patent statutes preclude the grant.
 In other words, the burden is on the Patent Office to prove why a patent should not be granted.
-Once a patent issues, however, it is presumed valid and a court may declare it invalid only on the basis of clear and convincing evidence.
+Once a patent issues, it is presumed valid and a court may declare it invalid only on the basis of clear and convincing evidence.